folkengine/smartcitiesdata-wiki/Organization-Update.md

 # Overview

 The `organization_update` event is published from Andi to the EventStream when a Curator creates or modifies the configuration for an Organization within the Andi interface.
 This message is how core services in the system stay in sync regarding Organizations.
-Each core service creates a topic and any other initialization needed to be ready to receive extracted data from that ingestion.

 # Diagram